This history follows the introduction on the About page.

 Wordpress was great.
 I reimplemented it several times and designed new themes and moved widgets around and added feeds from various other sites.
 It was a powerful relational database of information which could be sliced and diced a zillion ways.
 It was also a huge pain in the ass.
 Constantly worrying about updating Wordpress (to say nothing of the many plugins I used over time) became much more of a hassle than I was interested in dealing with.
 I wanted to just write again.

-When I found PicoCMS I was initially put off by what appeared to be spartan documentation (basically just a readme.md in the github project) and its general functional limitations (without a database a lot of stuff I'd been using would need to be re-thought) - but I soon realized that these weren't really limitations at all - it was FREEDOM!
-The documentation is sufficient to get the code running and it turns out a lot of that extra relational database stuff was just overhead and not really important to my core mission which is writing.
+When I found PicoCMS I was initially put off by what appeared to be spartan documentation (this has been expanded and improved greatly since) and its general functional limitations (without a database a lot of stuff I'd been using would need to be re-thought) - but I soon realized that these weren't really limitations at all - it was FREEDOM!
+The real limitation if any is my own coding competence.
+It turns out a lot of that extra relational database stuff was just overhead and not really important to my core mission which is writing.

 The things that a database offered included search, grouping like posts or providing a means to offer a similar post to the reader through the use of keywords or tags associated with the post.
 These are things which make it easier for readers of the site to find more things I've written that they might enjoy, but it doesn't help me write anything new.